 Enjoy your yoga experience in the beautiful setting of our park!
 Susan Topf’s Yoga Hike balances a mix of easy hiking and gentle yoga postures, breath work and guided meditation, no mat necessary.

-Please wear weather-appropriate clothing to feel comfortable being in a natural setting and bring water (as needed) and your mask.
+Please wear weather-appropriate clothing to feel comfortable being in a natural setting and bring water (as needed).

 Route varies on weather conditions and group interest that typically covers 2-3 miles of varied terrain.